Exploring Gay Street in Downtown Knoxville

 See a Show at the Tennessee Theatre

-Step into Knoxville’s grandest performance venue.
-The Tennessee Theatre dates back to 1928 and now hosts everything from Broadway shows and concerts to classic film nights.
-Even if you don’t catch a show, the exterior marquee and restored lobby are worth a peek.
+Step inside Knoxville’s grandest performance venue.
+Opened in 1928, the Tennessee Theatre hosts everything from Broadway shows and concerts to classic film nights.
+Even if you don’t catch a performance, the glowing marquee and beautifully restored lobby are worth a visit.

 Museum of East Tennessee History